Tuesday's Top Prep Performers from basketball and soccer - NewsBreak

 GIRLS BASKETBALL

-- Emily Lim finished with 24 points, nine rebounds, three assists and three steals, Keilani Peralta had 10 points, three steals and two assists, Christa Contreras had nine points, seven rebounds and two steals, Makenna Phelan contributed six points, six rebounds, five assists and two steals, and Victoria Luna added six points, seven rebounds and two assists to lead Camarillo (7-4) to a 57-43 win over Dos Pueblos in the Green Division of the Santa Barbara Tournament of Champions.
+- Mika Jarrett finished with 25 points and five rebounds, Kristan Yumul had 20 points and six assists, and Sofia Salgado contributed six points, seven rebounds and four steals to lead Oxnard (9-4) to a 51-45 victory over Calabasas (10-3) on the first day of the Santa Clara Winter Classic.

+- Yazmin Wiggins scored 22 points and grabbed 16 rebounds and Abrial Ramirez finished with 13 points, six assists and five rebounds to lead host Santa Clara to a 48-42 victory over Rio Mesa on the first day of the Santa Clara Winter Classic.

-- Lola Donez scored 16 points, Omamoke Okah had 14 points and Faith O’Daniel added 11 points to lead Oaks Christian (7-4) to a 51-26 win over San Luis Obispo in the Green Division of the Santa Barbara Tournament of Champions.
+- Karisma Lewis poured in 38 points and Skye Thomas added 10 points to lead Buena defeated to a 57-17 win over Franklin on the first day of the Santa Clara Winter Classic.

-- Mika Jarrett scored 17 points, Sofia Salgado had 10 points, Kristan Yumul finished with nine points, and Aiyana Gonzales and Kayla Lumas each had six points for Oxnard (8-3) in its 63-48 loss to Granada Hills Charter in the Gold Division of the Santa Barbara Tournament of Champions.

-- Emma Ange scored 14 points, Devin Feiereisen had 11 points, Mathis Dritz had 10 points, and Taylor Swanson added seven points to lead Westlake (7-2) to a 47-46 win over Hart in the Green Division of the Santa Barbara Tournament of Champions.
+- Mimi Moon finished with 22 points, eight rebounds, three assists and two steals, Haven Ramirez had 10 points and 10 rebounds, and Mister Nelson had seven points and three rebounds to lead Pacifica to a 46-26 win over Chatsworth Charter on the first day of the Santa Clara Winter Classic.

+- Royal edged St. Bonaventure 40-38 on the first day of the Santa Clara Winter Classic.

 BOYS SOCCER